According to Statista, the average marketing email open rate is less than 15%.

 Someone in Texas isn’t likely to know what a roof rake is.
 But someone in Maine would.

 Tap into large area celebrations, sporting events, and shared qualities.

-People in different age groups may respond to different language, challenges, images and offers.
+People in different age groups may respond to a different language, challenges, images, and offers.
 Segment by age to communicate in their language.